 You are free to move about within the facility.
 We have 2 wings, Campbell Wing which accommodates 61 residents and Payneham Wing (a secure area with secure garden) which accommodates 23 residents.

 There are several social areas, including an activities room, dining rooms and lounge rooms.
 For special occasions, these can be made available for you to use with family and friends and this can be arranged with the Clinical Nurse Manager.

 There is a public car park for visitors.

-There is also a small kiosk in the front reception area of the hospital located on the ground floor.
+There is also the Magnolia Café in the front reception area of the hospital located on the ground floor (open weekdays 8am-4pm).